 I hold a Bachelors degree in Agricultural Science from University College Dublin, an MSc in Entrepreneurship (Stirling, University, UK), an MSc in Environmental Science (UCD) and a PhD in Rural Development (UCD).

-I am an avid life-long learner which I believe is essential in today's fast changing world.
-I am currently developing my skills in Cyber Security!
+I am an avid life-long learner which is essential for all of us in today's fast changing world.

 I bring my varied background and experiences into all my courses on Udemy which I hope brings a fresh and enjoyable perspective to everything that I teach.